By Wonderwall.com Editors

 _

-Mike Ness, the lead singer of celebrated punk rock band Social Distortion, has tonsil cancer.
-The punk icon announced on Instagram on June 7, 2023, that the band would be postponing its tour and album release due to his health.
+Mike Ness, the lead singer of celebrated punk rock band Social Distortion took to Instagram on June 7, 2023, to announce that the band would be postponing its tour and album release while he battled tonsil cancer.
 "In the midst of pre-production, I was diagnosed with stage one tonsil cancer.
 I was feeling well enough to continue with recording in the studio up until the very day before surgery," he wrote.
 "The recovery from surgery is a day-by-day process and in three weeks we start radiation and that should be the last therapy I need.
-The team of doctors are certain that once finished with this course, I will be able to start the healing and recovery process."
-Mike believes he'll make a "full recovery."
-"I want you all to know that this has opened my eyes to a whole new struggle.
-I know it's one that many of you or your loved ones have personally endured, and my heart goes out to you-because I now know what it's like from this heavy experience," he continued before defiantly adding, "We WILL get through this…."
+The team of doctors are certain that once finished with this course, I will be able to start the healing and recovery process. … I want you all to know that this has opened my eyes to a whole new struggle.
+I know it's one that many of you or your loved ones have personally endured, and my heart goes out to you — because I now know what it's like from this heavy experience."_

-"Tiger King" star Joe Exotic (real name: Joseph Maldonado Passage) shared a note on Instagram in November 2021, revealing that he's battling "aggressive" prostate cancer.
-"Everyone, it is with a sad face that I have to tell you the doctors called me in today to break the news that my prostate biopsy came back with an aggressive cancer," the controversial Netflix star, who's currently serving prison time for his role in a murder-for-hire plot against Big Cat Rescue founder Carole Baskin, explained on social media.
+"Tiger King" star Joe Exotic (real name: Joseph Maldonado Passage) shared a note on Instagram in November 2021 revealing that he was battling "aggressive" prostate cancer.
+"Everyone, it is with a sad face that I have to tell you the doctors called me in today to break the news that my prostate biopsy came back with an aggressive cancer," the controversial Netflix star, who's currently serving prison time for his role in a murder-for-hire plot against Big Cat Rescue founder Carole Baskin, explained on social media._

-In November 2021, actress Blythe Danner revealed in an interview with People magazine that she's in remission after being diagnosed with the same oral cancer that killed her husband, director Bruce Paltrow, in 2002.
+In November 2021, actress Blythe Danner revealed in an interview with People magazine that she was in remission after being diagnosed with the same oral cancer that killed her husband, director Bruce Paltrow, in 2002.
 In 2018, the Emmy winner "started feeling very woozy and I was forgetting everything," she told the magazine, "and then I felt a lump in my neck, right next to where Bruce had found his [in 1999]."
 After learning she had adenoid cystic carcinoma — a fairly rare form of oral cancer that often develops in the salivary glands — she quietly started treatment that ultimately included three surgeries, chemotherapy and radiation as well as alternative therapies.
 "I kept it from my kids for a long time," she admitted, referring to actress Gwyneth Paltrow and director Jake Paltrow, explaining, "I wanted to forge ahead as a mother, and I didn't want them to worry."
-Blythe also acknowledged that "Everyone is touched by cancer in some way, but it's unusual for a couple to have the same cancer."
+Blythe also acknowledged that "everyone is touched by cancer in some way, but it's unusual for a couple to have the same cancer."
 When she learned what she was facing, "I remember I looked up at heaven and said to Bruce, 'Are you lonely up there?'" she recalled.
 "It's a sneaky disease.
 But I'm fine and dandy now.
-And I'm lucky to be alive."
+And I'm lucky to be alive."_

 On Sept.
 2, 2022, Jane Fonda revealed that at 84, she was battling cancer.
 "I've been diagnosed with non-Hodgkin's Lymphoma and have started chemo treatments," the Oscar winner wrote on Instagram in a lengthy post, adding that they were expected to continue for six months.
 "This is a very treatable cancer.
 80% of people survive, so I feel very lucky.
 I'm also lucky because I have health insurance and access to the best doctors and treatments.
 I realize, and it's painful, that I am privileged in this," she continued.
 "Almost every family in America has had to deal with cancer at one time or another and far too many don't have access to the quality health care I am receiving and this is not right.
 We also need to be talking much more not just about cures but about causes so we can eliminate them.
 For example, people need to know that fossil fuels cause cancer.
 So do pesticides, many of which are fossil fuel-based, like mine."
 Jane said she is "handling the treatments quite well" and reassured her fans — and critics — that she "will not let any of this interfere with my climate activism."
 Three months later — six days before her 85th birthday — Jane shared a wonderful update in a blog post titled "BEST BIRTHDAY PRESENT EVER!!!" writing, "Last week I was told by my oncologist that my cancer is in remission and I can discontinue chemo.
 I am feeling so blessed, so fortunate.
 I thank all of you who prayed and sent good thoughts my way.
 I am confident that it played a role in the good news."
 She added, "I'm especially happy because while my first 4 chemo treatments were rather easy for me, only a few days of being tired, the last chemo session was rough and lasted 2 weeks making it hard to accomplish much of anything.
-The effects wore off just as I went to D.C. for the first live, in-person Fire Drill Fridays rally," referring to the demonstration and protest in aimed at fighting the climate crisis.
+The effects wore off just as I went to D.C. for the first live, in-person Fire Drill Fridays rally," referring to the demonstration and protest aimed at fighting the climate crisis._

 Football Hall of Famer Terry Bradshaw announced on Oct.
 2, 2022, that he twice battled cancer over the previous year.
 The former Pittsburgh Steelers quarterback-turned-sports analyst told viewers on FOX's NFL Sunday pregame show that he underwent surgery and treatment at Yale University Medical Center in Connecticut after being diagnosed with bladder cancer in November 2021.
 Then in March 2022, after getting an MRI for a "bad neck," doctors discovered a Merkel cell tumor — a rare form of skin cancer — in his "left neck."
 He had surgery to remove it at MD Anderson Cancer Center in Texas.
 "Folks, I may not look like my old self, but I feel like my old self.
 I'm cancer free, I'm feeling great, and over time I'm going to be back to where I normally am," Terry said on the air._

 On Sept.
-28, 2022 — in an essay titled "Why NOT Me?" — famed television journalist Katie Couric revealed that she was diagnosed with breast cancer three months earlier and has since undergone surgery and radiation treatments, sharing very personal details of her health journey.
+28, 2022 — in an essay titled "Why NOT Me?" — famed television journalist Katie Couric revealed that she was diagnosed with breast cancer three months earlier and had since undergone surgery and radiation treatments, sharing very personal details of her health journey.
 She explained that she was six months late getting her annual mammogram amid the coronavirus pandemic.
 "I shudder to think what might have happened if I had put it off longer," she wrote.
 She underwent a lumpectomy on July 14, during which her surgeon found the tumor was bigger than expected — 2.5 centimeters — and started radiation on Sept.
 7, completing it a few weeks later.
-Katie, who famously underwent a colonoscopy on the "Today" show 22 years earlier after her first husband died from colon cancer, explained that she's sharing her own cancer story because "it seemed odd to not use this as another teachable moment that could save someone's life."
+Katie, who famously underwent a colonoscopy on the "Today" show 22 years earlier after her first husband died from colon cancer, explained that she's sharing her own cancer story because "it seemed odd to not use this as another teachable moment that could save someone's life."_

 In his book "Breaking History: A White House Memoir," which was released in August 2022, former President Donald Trump's son-in-law and senior adviser Jared Kushner reveals he was diagnosed with and treated for thyroid cancer at 38 during his tenure in the White House.
 "On the morning that I traveled to Texas to attend the opening of a Louis Vuitton factory [in October 2019], White House physician Sean Conley pulled me into the medical cabin on Air Force One.
 'Your test results came back from Walter Reed [National Military Medical Center],' he said.
 'It looks like you have cancer.
 We need to schedule a surgery right away,'" wrote Jared, who's married to Ivanka Trump, as reported in an excerpt shared with The New York Times.
 Jared, who wanted the news kept quiet and only told a small circle of people, also consulted a doctor at NewYork-Presbyterian Hospital.
 An operation to remove "an unusual growth in my thyroid" was scheduled for the Friday before Thanksgiving in 2019.
 Jared shared that when he thought about his diagnosis, "I reminded myself that it was in the hands of God and the doctors, and that whatever happened was out of my control," he wrote.
 He said the cancer was caught early yet still required removing a "substantial part of my thyroid" and that he was warned there could be lingering damage to his voice._